lg/lg.io/_posts/2016-09-18-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 			- Server
 			- Print spooler

-1. Install Steam (yes, even thoug we eventually want to play Overwatch, we need Steam's In-Home Streaming to work)
+1. Install Steam (yes, even though we eventually want to play Overwatch, we need Steam's [In-Home Streaming](http://store.steampowered.com/streaming/) to work)
 	- Click on the Internet Explorer button on the task bar and go to 'https://steampowered.com' and download and install it from there
 	- Configure Steam to:
 		- Save your password and auto-login